flutter/website/src/docs/release/breaking-changes/add-showAutocorrectionPromptRect.md

   @override
   void showAutocorrectionPromptRect(int start, int end) {
     // Updates the range of the highlight, as iOS requested.
-    // This method will not be called when iOS decides to
+    // This method isn't called when iOS decides to
     // dismiss the highlight.
     setState(() {
       _currentPromptRectRange = TextRange(start: start, end: end);